MitchellJC/PersonalWebsite/README.md

 # PersonalWebsite
-My personal website.
+Responsive personal website made in Python (Flask), HTML and CSS.
 Designed to support screen sizes from 320px wide.